openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 No impact.

-The existing APIs already support arbitrary data in the flavour extra specs.
+The existing APIs already support arbitrary data in the flavor extra specs.

 Security impact
 ---------------